-Tamara Reps Freeman, D.M.A., Holocaust Ethnomusicologist,
+Tamara Reps Freeman, D.M.A.

-Teacher, Viola Recitalist, and Singer
+Holocaust Ethnomusicologist, Teacher, Viola Recitalist, and Singer

 Dr. Freeman is a concert violinist and violist.
 Her 1935 Joseph Bausch viola was rescued from the Holocaust.
 The Bausch viola serves as a voice of remembrance in Dr. Freeman's Holocaust music lecture-recitals which she performs throughout the U.S. The personal stories of composers interned in the ghettos and concentration camps come to life as Dr. Freeman plays their stirring melodies on her resonant viola.
-Audiences are taught how to sing the most emblematic archival songs, led by Dr. Freeman's lovely alto voice.
+Audiences are taught how to sing the most emblematic archival songs, led by Dr. Freeman's clear alto voice.
 Each folk song and instrumental piece serve as legacies for humanity, character education, spiritual resistance, and hope.